-When Independent is selected, all DIMMs are available to the operating system.
-When Mirroring is selected, the serverboard maintains two identical copies of all data in memory for data backup.
-When Lock Step is selected, the serverboard uses two areas of memory to run the same set of operations in parallel.
-The default setting is Independent.
+When Independent is selected, all DIMMs will be available to the operating system.
+When Mirroring is selected, the motherboard maintains two identical copies of all data in memory for data backup.
+When Lockstep is selected, the motherboard uses two areas of memory to run the same set of operations in parallel.
+The options are Independent, Mirroring, Lockstep and Sparing.

-DRAM RAPL Mode
+DRAM RAPL (Running Average Power Limit) Mode